Bear’s Winter Party

 Includes a recipe for Bear’s own Honey Ginger Cookies.

-Deborah Hodge is an award-winning author of more than twenty-five books for children.
-Her honors include the Information Book Award of Canada and the Green Prize for Sustainable Literature, and she was a finalist for the National Jewish Book Award for Children’s and Young Adult Literature.
-Her work has also appeared on ALA’s Top Ten Best Environmental Books for Youth and IBBY’s Outstanding Books for Young People with Disabilities.
+Deborah Hodge is the author of more than twenty-five books for children.
+She specializes in writing engaging non-fiction for young readers and loves the challenge of using few words to explain big thoughts.
+She also enjoys writing picture books.
+Her honours include the Information Book Award (won twice), the Green Prize for Sustainable Literature and being selected for IBBY’s list of Outstanding Books for Young People with Disabilities.
+In addition, she was a finalist for the National Jewish Book Award for Children’s and Young Adult Literature.
 Deborah is a former teacher and curriculum writer who lives in Vancouver.

 Lisa Cinar is an educator and the author and illustrator of two picture books, The Day It All Blew Away, nominated for the Christie Harris Illustrated Children’s Literature Prize, and Paulina P. (for Petersen).
 She lives in Vancouver.